- 1 Microphone Comparison Matrix

 A wireless device that you can plug another microphone into.
 For an example see this forum post: topic

 Bluetooth microphones are NOT recommended for use with VoxCommando standard version.
 The quality of the sound is such that recognition accuracy will be too low.
 While it may work "well enough" for certain situations, most people will be disappointed and frustrated with the results.

 Version 2 of VoxCommando has an alternate speech engine available (VoxCommando SP) that should work better with bluetooth and may yield acceptable results.
 If you want to use a bluetooth microphone you should probably use the VoxCommandoSP.exe.
 Note that this has other limitations.

 If your mobile device has a microphone and wifi you can probably use it as a wireless microphone for VoxCommando.

 Android users can take advantage of the VoxWav app, specifically created to be the perfect microphone for VoxCommando.

-- For more information and support Check out the forum.
+- For full information and support, check out the VoxWav documentation and the forum.

 Devices that will work with Skype include (but are not limited to):

 - Android devices